aFuzzyBear/astro-ui/docs/XElement/api/methods/do.md

+---
+api_title: "@do"
+page_title: "Do something special"
+page_description: "Each XElement can let you 'do' whatever you wish, by writing simple vanilla JS/TS that gets scoped and deployed to only that XElement"

+---
 # `@do` : Callback (element, store)

 The `@do` is the main entry for applying your code to the top-level of the component.